-Name Plan Name Number of Years Credited Service (#)(1)(2) Present Value of Accumulated Benefit (\$)(3) Payments During Last Fiscal Year (\$)(2) George C. Zoley Executive Retirement Agreement n/a 5,557,828 Brian R. Evans Senior Officer Retirement Plan 10 113,190 John M. Hurley Senior Officer Retirement Plan 13 550,757 John J. Bulfin Senior Officer Retirement Plan 10 275,945 Jorge A. Dominicis Senior Officer Retirement Plan 6 60,632 Wayne H. Calabrese Executive Retirement Agreement n/a 4,446,892
+Name Plan Name Number of Years of Credited Service (#)(1) Present Value of Accumulated Benefit (\$)(2) Payments During Last Fiscal Year (\$) George C. Zolev Executive Retirement Agreement n/a 6,570,198 Brian R. Evans Executive Retirement Agreement 12 337,517 John M. Hurley Executive Retirement Agreement 15 974,055 Jorge A. Dominicis Executive Retirement Agreement 8 226,251 John J. Bulfin Executive Retirement Agreement 12 556.866

-- (1) The benefits of Mr. Zoley under his executive retirement agreement is triggered upon the attainment of the retirement age of 55 years old without regard to years of credited service.
-Mr. Zoley is 55 or older and therefore all of his benefits under his executive retirement agreement are fully vested. - (2) Mr. Calabrese retired effective December 31, 2010 and received full settlement of his benefits under the Executive Retirement Agreement.
-His settlement included a tax gross-up of \$1,620,892. - (3) This column reflects amounts relating to each named executive officer's retirement agreement or retirement plan.
-In the case of Mr. Zoley, the amount shown includes \$2,025,828 in tax gross-up payments that we would be required to make on his behalf in connection with his retirement payment pursuant to the terms of his executive retirement agreement.
+- 1) The benefits of Mr. Zoley under his executive retirement agreement is triggered upon the attainment of the retirement age of 55 years old without regard to years of credited service.
+Mr. Zoley is 55 or older and therefore all of his benefits under his executive retirement agreement are fully vested. - 2) This column reflects amounts relating to each named executive officer's retirement agreement or retirement plan.
 The assumptions used in GEO's actuarial calculation of pension costs are based on payments in the form of a life annuity using market information and GEO's historical rates for employment compensation.
-Such actuarial assumptions are based using mortality tables for healthy participants and include a discount rate of 5.75% and a rate of compensation increase of 4.50%.
+Such actuarial assumptions are based using mortality tables for healthy participants and include a discount rate of 4.40% and a rate of compensation increase of 4.00%.
 Please see "Certain Material Executive Compensation Agreements and Arrangements" for a description of our executive and senior officer retirement agreements and arrangements.